 7 tips to get more out of projected worship lyrics

-SUMMARY: In "Directions for Singing," John Wesley wrote, "Sing lustily and with good courage.
+In "Directions for Singing," John Wesley wrote, "Sing lustily and with good courage.
 Beware of singing as if you were half dead, or half asleep; but lift up your voice with strength."
 Today's multimedia systems can assist by allowing everyone to see lyrics clearly as they lift their heads to sing.

 1. Project the lyrics.

 Songbooks and hymnals are great tools, but the small print can sometimes be difficult to see or the correct page number hard to find.
 Projecting songs, prayers and sermon notes on a blank wall or screen can create new engagement and understanding in worship.
 With heads held high, the congregation can better see one another and visual elements, such as videos, skits or the choir.
+If you have reservations, then you're not alone.
+Learn all the reasons churches don’t use projection in worship — and how to overcome them!

 2. Choose the right font.